deutschebank/fluxnova-docs-manual/content/user-guide/quarkus-integration/cdi-integration.md

 which is based on the [Java CDI 4.0 standard][java-cdi-40-standard].
 Quarkus ArC does not entirely cover the CDI 4.0 standard but only implements a subset of it.

-The Flowave Engine offers CDI 4 integration with the `flowave-engine-cdi-jakarta` module.
+The Fluxnova Engine offers CDI 4 integration with the `fluxnova-engine-cdi-jakarta` module.
 This module is integrated directly into the Quarkus Extension.
 You can learn more about the features and the programming model at [CDI and Java EE Integration][cdi-and-java-ee-integration].

 ## Limitations

-Since Quarkus ArC does not aim to implement CDI 4.0 fully, you cannot use the full range of features the `flowave-engine-cdi-jakarta` module provides.
+Since Quarkus ArC does not aim to implement CDI 4.0 fully, you cannot use the full range of features the `fluxnova-engine-cdi-jakarta` module provides.
 Some features documented under [CDI and Java EE Integration][cdi-and-java-ee-integration] are unsupported or only work with restrictions.
 The limitations and differences are explained in more detail below.

 {{< note title="Heads-up!" class="info" >}}
-Quarkus ArC has more limitations not described in this section, as only those restrictions are highlighted that affect the functionality of the `flowave-engine-cdi-jakarta` module.
+Quarkus ArC has more limitations not described in this section, as only those restrictions are highlighted that affect the functionality of the `fluxnova-engine-cdi-jakarta` module.
 For your individual application development, we highly recommend you consider the <a href="https://quarkus.io/guides/cdi-reference#limitations">limitations</a> and
 <a href="https://quarkus.io/guides/cdi-reference#supported_features">supported features</a> of the Quarkus version you are using.
 {{< /note >}}

 ### Limited support of JUEL Expression Resolution

-The `flowave-engine-cdi-jakarta` module allows referencing CDI beans and calling methods on CDI beans in model expression properties (e.g., `camunda:expression`, `camunda:delegateExpression`, etc.).
+The `fluxnova-engine-cdi-jakarta` module allows referencing CDI beans and calling methods on CDI beans in model expression properties (e.g., `camunda:expression`, `camunda:delegateExpression`, etc.).
 Quarkus ArC currently doesn't support the CDI API method `javax.enterprise.inject.spi.BeanManager#getELResolver`, which the engine uses to resolve method calls on CDI beans.
 This is why currently, only referencing